-Methodologically, the Colon and Rectal Resection cost measure can be triggered based on claims data from: ambulatory surgical centers (ASC), hospital outpatient departments (HOPD), and acute inpatient (IP) hospitals.
+Methodologically, the Colon and Rectal Resection cost measure can be triggered based on claims data from: acute inpatient (IP) hospitals.

 1.8 Cohort

 The cohort for this cost measure consists of patients who are Medicare beneficiaries enrolled in Medicare fee-for-service and who receive colon or rectal resection for either benign or malignant indications that triggers a Colon and Rectal Resection episode.